 - Let them select the location for pickup.
 If you have multiple locations, with a product in stock at each of them, give the customer an easy way to choose the one closest to them.

 - Help the customer eliminate mistakes.
 The last thing you want is to need to contact the customer to straighten something out about their order.
 With in-store pickup, the most common error is to accidentally "allow" pickup for a product that doesn't qualify for it.
 This usually happens when a customer orders multiple products with some available for pickup and some that aren't.
 Display a message to them when this happens, to inform them that they'll need to separate their pickup items and their shipped items into separate orders.

-3dcart has a built-in In-Store Pickup module available automatically for 3dcart stores on the Pro plan and higher.
+Shift4Shop has a built-in In-Store Pickup module available automatically for Shift4Shop stores on the free plan.
 It allows you to quickly set up a detailed in-store pickup option for any product you see fit.
 It includes several options to help you tailor the in-store pickup experience to match the needs of your business and your customers.

 - Set locations: You can designate as many pickup locations as you need, specify hours of operation, and provide any other information for the customer.